 Healing Our Furry Friends

-I often use QT on animals, I am a body talk/animal talk practitioner and I combine Quantum- Touch with my sessions beautifully here are a couple of stories:
+I often use Quantum-Touch on animals.
+I am a body talk/animal talk practitioner and I combine Quantum-Touch with my sessions beautifully.
+Here are a couple of stories:

-The dog got up and turned its neck towards us and sat quietly then ran off to the distant corner of its kennel and processed for about 5 - 10 minutes.
-Then the dog came back and showed us its neck again and we did a bit more QT.
+The dog got up and turned its neck towards us and sat quietly.
+It then ran off to the distant corner of its kennel and processed for about 5 - 10 minutes.
+Then the dog came back and showed us its neck again and we did a bit more Quantum-Touch.
 I must tell you that this dog was barking and yelping and running around its enclosure when we first started working on it and calmed down completely afterwards.

-2. I was house sitting for a friend in South Africa and she had two cats and a Rhodesian Ridgeback, so I would practice QT on the cats and dog, the cats would sit on my lap and let me run energy and then get up and stretch, walk and come back for me often reversing into me so I could work on their backs and the same with Chocolate the dog.
-I noticed that Chocolate had a lump on her back close to the ridge of hair near the hip area, the lump got bigger and was a bit smaller than a dollar and was now a noticeable lump, so I ran pure QT on her and a few days later noticed the lump was gone and the only evidence of there ever having been anything there was a bare patch, that was just one little session.
+2. I was housesitting for a friend in South Africa and she had two cats and a Rhodesian Ridgeback, so I would practice Quantum-Touch on the cats and dog.
+The cats would sit on my lap and let me run energy and then get up and stretch/ walk and come back for more.
+Often, they’d reverse into me so I could work on their backs.
+Chocolate, the dog, would do the same thing!
+I noticed that Chocolate had a lump on her back, close to the ridge of hair near the hip area.
+The lump got bigger and was a bit smaller than a dollar and was now a noticeable lump, so I ran pure Quantum-Touch on her.
+A few days later, the lump was gone and the only evidence of there ever having been anything there was a bare patch.
+That was just one little session.

-3. My neighbor’s dog has osteoarthritis and her hip was really wonky to the point where they built special steps to help her climb onto the lawn, well of course I couldn’t resist the temptation to work on Ali the beagle, now she comes bounding up the stairs, jumps on the chairs and runs all over our house when she visits and loves QT.
+3. My neighbor’s dog has osteoarthritis and her hip was really wonky to the point where they built special steps to help her climb onto the lawn.
+Well, of course I couldn’t resist the temptation to work on Ali the beagle.
+Now, she comes bounding up the stairs, jumps on the chairs and runs all over our house when she visits and loves Quantum-Touch.

-I find that dogs also need to be aligned and often their hips are out so I have had lots of success working on my furry friends, I find that animals don’t like to be touched the whole time while running QT so I often just keep my hands above them and they will lie very peacefully while the session is on and they will get up when they have had enough and they don’t take as long as humans to adjust.
+I find that dogs also need to be aligned, and often their hips are out, so I have had lots of success working on my furry friends.
+I find that animals don’t like to be touched the whole time while running Quantum-Touch so I often just keep my hands above them and they will lie very peacefully while the session is on.
+They will get up when they have had enough and they don’t take as long as humans to adjust.

 JuliaGet Started With QT Now >